Free Resources

 Organized in somewhat random order:

-• NEW: Beyond Anxiety (2025) by Martha Beck (HIGHLY recommend and easily applicable to pain and other physical symptoms))
+• NEW: Beyond Anxiety (2025) by Martha Beck (Highly recommend as it’s easily applicable to pain and other physical symptoms)

-• NEW: The Complex PTSD Workbook (2017) by Dr. Arielle Schwartz
+• The Complex PTSD Workbook (2017) by Dr. Arielle Schwartz

-• *NEW: The Next Conversation (2025) by Jefferson Fisher (empowering communication strategies / having tough conversations)
+• The Next Conversation (2025) by Jefferson Fisher (empowering communication strategies / having tough conversations)

 • The Expectation Effect: How Your Mindset Can Transform Your Life (2022) by David Robson